hphelion/documentation/cli.unix.2.reference.md

 `hpcloud complete`

 ###Description
-Installs the HP Cloud bash completion file.
+Installs the HP Helion Public Cloud bash completion file.
 If you run this command as the root user, the file is installed in a system-wide directory (if one is available).
 Otherwise, the file is installed  in the `~/.bash_completion.d/` directory.
 The `~/.bash_completion.d/` directory is not run by default; you must run the completion script explicitly.

 ###Examples
-Installs the HP Cloud bash completion file.:
+Installs the HP Helion Public Cloud bash completion file.:

     hpcloud complete